OpenVoiceOS/ovos-technical-manual/docs/OCP_pipeline.md

 ### Playback Frameworks

 After the OCP pipeline selects a skill, it proceeds as follows:

 - For OCP Skills: The pipeline collects results from all skills, selects the best one, and handles playback accordingly.
-    - Actually performs playback, selecting playback subsystem according to `mycroft.conf`

 - For CommonPlay Legacy Skills: The pipeline selects the best skill and instructs it to handle playback.

 Here's a simple Markdown table comparing the three playback handling options for OCPSkills: